alter-sachin/pythonscraper/README.md

 # revisits
 https://docs.python.org/3.5/tutorial/index.html

-will be usiong python 3 to build this . earlier experiences with python will help.
+will be using python 3 to build this . earlier experiences with python will help.
 Easy syntax.
 Use this to build the web scraper for ingredients in recipes.

 # source